ZaccLloyd/Project-1-ELK-Stack-Deployment/README.md.txt

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly Available, in addition to restricting access to the network.
-- Load balancers protect server availablity, balancing requests across multiple servers while simultaniouly working as a health probe continually tests availabilty.
+- Load balancers protect server availability, balancing requests across multiple servers while simultaneously working as a health probe continually tests availability.
 - The jump box allows remote connections into the cloud network, while also minimise the attack surface through easy monitoring of all remote connections.
 The use of an SSH key means that only trusted IPs can gain access to the Jumpbox.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the systems configuration and system files.